 Let’s say you get quoted a really high price for an air conditioner repair.
 Should you pay for the repair or just buy a new unit?

 How old is your A/C unit?
 If it’s 10–12 years old, it’s nearing the end of its life.
 So it may be worth it to replace your A/C unit.

 Have you been paying for a lot of repairs?
 If your air conditioner has already been breaking down regularly it may be time to replace it.
 That would save you money on future repairs.

 How much is the repair?
 Is it expensive, like a coil or compressor replacement?
 If so, it may be less expensive to install a new AC unit—especially if your current unit is old.

 At the end of the day though, the decision to replace or repair is yours.
 It definitely depends on your current budget.
 But also consider long-term benefits like a more efficient A/C unit, which will save you money down the road in energy costs.

-Contact Plumbline to repair your A/C. We’ve been repairing Colorado air conditioners since 1998.
+Contact Plumbline to repair your A/C. We’ve been repairing air conditioners in the Denver metro area since 1998.